Rochester woman could face charges after 3 children left in car for hours

 The children were taken by ambulance to Mayo Clinic Hospital-Saint Marys for evaluation and then released to social services.

-Law enforcement learned that the children's mother, identified by police as 29-year-old Dectrini Boldien, was at the government center that day for a court hearing.
-At the hearing, Boldien was taken into custody just before 3 p.m.
+Law enforcement learned that the children's mother, identified by police as 29-year-old Dectrini Boldien, was at the government center that day for a court hearing. court records indicate the hearing was scheduled for 2 p.m.
+Boldien was taken into custody just before 3 p.m. on a warrant out of Ramsey County, according to Moilanen.